traliotube/Bunnys-Bot/README.md

 <br>

-### It is a general utility and communinty bot for discord.
+### It is a general utility and community bot for discord.

 <br>